-About Asylum seekers and Refugees
+About Asylum Seekers and Refugees

-An asylum seeker is a person who has made a formal application for asylum with the Immigration Service (part of the Home Office) and is awaiting a decision on that claim.
+An asylum seeker is a person who has made a formal application for asylum with the Immigration service (part of the Home Office) and is awaiting a decision on that claim.

 Support available for Asylum Seekers and Refugees

-The New Arrivals Coordinator works with asylum seeker and refugee families in the City of Nottingham.
+The New Arrivals Coordinator works with asylum seekers and refugee families in the City of Nottingham.
 This includes supporting these families to access the services, benefits and guidance they need to settle into Nottingham.

-Contact the New Arrivals Coordinator: email@example.com or Call 0115 876 4691
+Email: firstname.lastname@example.org or Call 0115 876 4691

 Nottingham and Nottinghamshire Refugee Forum is a community organisation working with and for asylum seekers and refugees in the city and county.